 Minors and Concentrations

 Deciding whether, where, and when to study abroad is a multifaceted process.
-If you're even considering study abroad during your junior year, you should attend one of the fall Information Sessions in October and November.
+If you're even considering study abroad during your junior year, you should attend one of the fall Information Sessions.
 Full information is on the Study Abroad site.

-To Do: Visit the Study Abroad 101 site in Moodle and follw all the instructions there.
-Keep in mind the following deadlines for submitting an application in BiONiC (in the Sophomore Plan corner) for Bryn Mawr approval:
+To Do: Visit the Study Abroad 101 site in Moodle and follow all the instructions there.
+Keep in mind the following deadlines for submitting an application in BiONiC (in the Sophomore Plan corner) for Bryn Mawr approval.

-This component of the Sophomore Plan will help you begin to find ways to effectively communicate a summary of your experiences and convey your interests in your co-curricular goals.
 The Career & Civic Engagement Center is here to support you as you develop your resume – whether you are putting your first draft together or you are updating an existing resume.
+This component of the Sophomore Plan will help you communicate a summary of your experiences and convey your interests.
 Plus, you can use your resume to apply for summer internships, research and volunteer opportunities!

 We encourage you to think broadly about the experiences you include on your resume such as volunteering, clubs and activities, jobs and internships, leadership, athletics, etc. As a sophomore, you have probably engaged in more resume-worthy experiences than you think!
 This is a document you will continue to update as you engage in new experiences.
 If you are interested in finding new opportunities, check out the Career and Civic Engagement Center website, Handshake Events, and the list of student clubs at Bryn Mawr to get you started.